Resolved – Pictures on SD Card not Showing on Computer

 • Click Start

-• Now select Show hidden files and folders under Folder Options.
+• Type Control Panel in the search box.
+Hit Enter > Appearance and Personalization > Show hidden files and folders under Folder Options.

 • Check Show hidden files, folders, and drives.